Who needs mixed martial arts or the World Cup when you’ve got a friendly Niche Site Competition to get your adrenaline pumping?

 I spent a good three straight hours doing some market research before I narrowed down my niche.
 To me, this is the most important part of the process, and can mean the difference between a site that makes money, and one that doesn’t.

-Here is an overview of the process I used, which was highly influenced by Glen’s interview in the Third Session of the Smart Passive Income Podcast.
+Here is an overview of the process I used, which was highly influenced by Glen’s interview in Episode 03 of the Smart Passive Income Podcast.
 I will get into detail about each step later in this post:

 - I came up with a list of 7 passions, 7 problems and 7 fears, making sure to stay away from anything that deals with making money online.
 (Side note: I once won $1,024 on a Blazing 7s slot machine, so I consider 777 to be a lucky number of mine.
 Hey – nobody said superstition doesn’t play a role in internet marketing.)